brandur/sorg/content/drafts/http-transactions.md

 !fig src="/assets/http-transactions/concurrent-race.svg" caption="A data race causing two concurrent HTTP requests to insert the same row."

-Luckily, in this example we've used an even more powerful mechanism to protect our data's correctness.
-Invoking our transaction with `DB.transaction(isolation: :serializable)` starts it in `SERIALIZABLE`; an isolation level so powerful that its guarantees might seem practically magical to the untrained eye.
+Luckily, in this example we've used an even more powerful mechanism than `UNIQUE` to protect our data's correctness.
+Invoking our transaction with `DB.transaction(isolation:
+:serializable)` starts it in `SERIALIZABLE`; an isolation level so powerful that its guarantees might seem practically magical.
 It emulates serial transaction execution as if each outstanding transaction had been executed one after the other, rather than concurrently.
-In cases like the above where a race condition would have caused one transaction to taint the results of another, one of the two will fail to commit with a message like this one:
+In cases like the above where a race condition would have caused one transaction to taint the results of another, one of the two will fail to commit with a message like this
+one:

 ```
 ERROR:  could not serialize access due to read/write dependencies among transactions